ilias-sp/Twitch-Chat-Bot-PHP/README.md

 go to conf directory and copy the config.php.TEMPLATE file to a new file called: config.php edit that file and fill in the information required. edit the fields according to the instructions.
 Repeat with the channel_credentials.php.TEMPLATE file: copy it to channel_credentials.php and fill in your channel/username and oath token (obtained from the https://twitchapps.com/tmi/ site)

+conf/admin_commands_nonsafe.cfg.TEMPLATE file:

+This is for advanced users with PHP knowledge.
+If you want to use this feature copy this file to conf/admin_commands_nonsafe.cfg and manually add commands that include PHP code (i.e. nonsafe), for producing dynamic output.
+As a security measure, PHP enabled commands can't be added via Twitch Chat like other regular admin commands.

 # RUN: